HUMSI — Human Security Initiative

 Apr 6, 2026Waco, TX

-Cristina Mejia, a 21-year-old from Waco, Texas, became responsible for her household after her mother was detained by ICE in January 2026.
-She now manages bills and cares for her two younger brothers, ages 18 and 5, while her mother remains in custody.
-Mejia reports limited contact with her mother—three phone calls daily—and started a GoFundMe to help cover family expenses during the separation.
+Cristina Mejia, 21, has assumed responsibility for her household in Waco, Texas, after her mother Elizabeth was detained by ICE on January 5, 2026, following an altercation.
+She now manages bills and cares for her two younger brothers, ages 16 and 5, while her mother awaits case updates at a detention facility in Houston.
+Mejia has limited contact with her mother through three daily phone calls and started a GoFundMe campaign to help cover family expenses during the separation.

 DACA recipient detained by ICE while delivering breast milk to hospitalized newborn daughter